alexjvr1/BrownArgus_PopGenMS_MolEcol/README.md

 *these authors contributed equally to this publication

-1School of Biological Sciences, University of Bristol, BS8 1UD, UK 2Institute of Integrative Biology, University of Liverpool, UK 3Department of Genetics, University of Cambridge, UK
+1 School of Biological Sciences, University of Bristol, BS8 1UD, UK

+2 Institute of Integrative Biology, University of Liverpool, UK

+3 Department of Genetics, University of Cambridge, UK

-4Current address: Department of Genetics, Evolution and Environment, University College London, WC1E 4HE, UK.
+4 Current address: Department of Genetics, Evolution and Environment, University College London, WC1E 4HE, UK.

-5Current address: Netherlands eScience Center, 1098 XG Amsterdam, The Netherlands.
+5 Current address: Netherlands eScience Center, 1098 XG Amsterdam, The Netherlands.

-+To whom correspondence should be addressed: j.bridle@ucl.ac.uk
++ To whom correspondence should be addressed: j.bridle@ucl.ac.uk